Mary Andre and Dennis Hoagland’s garden

 Years on the Bringing Back the Natives Garden Tour: 2

 Showcase feature: This garden was inspired by a desire to attract and provide habitat for wildlife, and to create an enjoyable view and living space, while minimizing future labor and water use.
 Nearly 100 species of natives, grouped by water needs, have been incorporated into the shady slope of this large back yard garden, which was designed and installed by Mary and Dennis.
 Low water-use natives (watered once a month or less) include monkeyflower, iris, California fuchsia, and coffeeberry.
 Natives that receive no summer water (once established) include buckwheat, coyote bush, California lilac, cream bush, and coyote mint.
-OLYMPUS DIGITAL CAMERA Other garden attractions:
+Other garden attractions:

 • Weeds are pulled by hand; this is easy, due to the 3 to 6 inch layer of wood chips, which were delivered free by an arborist.